Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 To illustrate these results, let us begin with a formal definition of the binding complexity.
-Consider splitting a quantum system (for instance, a spin chain) into $m$ subsystems $A_{k = 1, 2, \ldots, m} \, .$ The \emph{binding complexity} is the minimal number of gates, each acting on a limited number of subsystems, needed to implement a target unitary \cite{Balasubramanian:2018hsu}.
-Below, we focus on 2-local gates (which act on, at most, two subsystems each).
+Consider splitting a quantum system (for instance, a spin chain) into $m$ subsystems $A_{k = 1, 2, \ldots, m} \, .$ The \emph{binding complexity} is the minimal number of gates, each acting on a limited number of subsystems, needed to implement a target unitary with cost only incurred for gates acting between subsystems \cite{Balasubramanian:2018hsu}.
+Below, we focus on 2-local gates which act on, at most, two subsystems each.
 Within Nielsen's framework, binding complexity has a close analogue, obtained by choosing a particular cost function on the unitary space.
-To this aim, we consider a bipartite system whose Hamiltonian \eqref{eq:expansion_Ham} decomposes as\footnote{We denote the generators of the special unitary group in subsystem $A_1$ with index $a \in \lbrace 1, \dots, N_{A_1}^2 -1 \rbrace $ from the beginning of the alphabet, and the generators in $A_2$ with index $i \in \lbrace 1, \dots, N_{A_2}^2 -1 \rbrace$ from the middle part of the alphabet.
+To illustrate, consider a bipartite system whose Hamiltonian \eqref{eq:expansion_Ham} decomposes as\footnote{We denote the generators of the special unitary group in subsystem $A_1$ with index $a \in \lbrace 1, \dots, N_{A_1}^2 -1 \rbrace $ from the beginning of the alphabet, and the generators in $A_2$ with index $i \in \lbrace 1, \dots, N_{A_2}^2 -1 \rbrace$ from the middle part of the alphabet.
 We also denote with a sub(super)script $A_1, A_2$ the subsystem where the local generators act. }

 Each of the generators $T^{A_1}_a$ and $T^{A_2}_i$ acts on only one side of the system.
 In contrast, $T^{A_1}_a \otimes T^{A_2}_i$ can entangle the sides.
 The velocities split into subsets $Y^I \coloneqq \lbrace Y^a_{A_1}, Y^i_{A_2}, Y^{ai} \rbrace$.
 This division implies a decomposition of the penalty factors~\eqref{eq:cost_function_Finsler} into subsets $q_I \coloneqq \lbrace q^{A_1}_a, q^{A_2}_i , q_{ai} \rbrace$.